colomoto/colomoto-web/README.md

 Custom directives and annotations
 ---------------------------------

-We can define custom commands (called directives) using plugins.
+We can define custom markup in the rst files (called directives) using plugins.

-* Each group or tool page must be tagged as such in the metadata (.. tag: groups).
 * We curently have a ".. listof:: groups" directive to generate the lists of groups, which will find all pages associated to the desired tag.
 The same method is used for tools and meetings pages.
+* Each group or tool page must be tagged as such in the metadata (.. tag: groups).
 * group pages should also define two extra metadata: geolocation and members.
-* We plan to add some directives to make it easier to properly format references.
+* Another Custom directive handles the formatting of references.